What are practices like?

 In order to participate in a class, you must be a member of the Y, or you must have a guest pass, which can be obtained from the main office.
 You also need to have completed all mandatory Y paperwork, including the release and indemnification.

 Are there additional fees for participating?

 There are no additional fees required for participation by Y members and those with guest passes.
-However, students wanting to test must have an active membership in the Shotokan Karate Association (SKA).
+However, students wanting to test must have an active membership with Shotokan Karate of America (SKA).
 For those interested in joining SKA, we can provide membership forms.